rvion/CushyStudio/README.md

     ![](docs/static/img/screenshots/2023-10-18-23-15-11.png)

+2. Commit your actions files
+    1.  you can one-click the `publish` button in your deck entry in the library
-2. Commit your actions files (follow instructions given by Git Hub on the new repository page).
+    2.  or youyou can follow instructions given by Git Hub on the new repository page

-3. Open an issue asking to add your `action pack` to the `marketplace`.
+3. Open an issue asking to add your `Deck` to the `Library`.

     -   https://github.com/rvion/CushyStudio/issues/new/choose